Phileosopher/commonplace/addiction.md

 ## Symptoms of an addict

+While [the good life](goodlife.md) requires desiring to grow, addicts often focus on intensifying pleasure instead of finding [meaning](meaning.md) in the growth itself.

-Addicts tend to disregard the natural state of [habits](habits.md):
+Addicts' obsession tends to disregard the natural state of [habits](habits.md):

 - Habits are made of a trigger, method, and reward.
 - An addict will [desire](purpose.md) their reward so much that they'll perform every method possible just to attain a *[chance](trust.md)* or *[hope](imagination.md)* of that reward.